Geek-Estate/horizon-landingpage/faq/index.md

 **Q: I don't want to login with a Facebook account - what are my options?**

 **A:** Logging in with a Facebook account is currently required to use Horizon.
-This results in a better experience by enabling us to show you friends, friends of friends, and common group members.
+This results in a better experience by enabling us to show you friends and friends of friends.
 We understand that users have varying privacy concerns, and we aim to have a way for people to utilize Horizon without using Facebook down the road.

 **Q: How are the counts of cities and countries on my home screen calculated?**